graphcore/keras/keras/ipu/docs/keras.rst

   +----------------------+-------------------------------------------------------------------------------+

-Use the following methods to configure the ``IPUOutfeedQueue`` for your Keras model:
+Use the following methods to configure the :py:class:`~tensorflow.python.ipu.ipu_outfeed_queue.OutfeedQueue` for your Keras model:

 .. table::
   :width: 100%